RoboJackets/software-training-old/projects/week_7/Instructions.md

 <summary><b>Hint: </b> Error Equation Code</summary>

 We just find the difference between the vectors and then correct the angular error.
-Then we rotation by the transpose (since we need the opposite transform)
+Then we rotate it by the transpose (since we need the opposite transform) of the rotation matrix to get the error in body frame.

 ```c++
 error = target_state - state;